 Overall, there are very few situations where this will even be an option — a player won’t be able to take opportunity attacks after casting Absorb Elements (they both use a reaction), so the player would’ve needed to have Readied an attack, used Absorb Elements before the trigger for that Readied action, and then have the trigger’s condition met.

-If a player successfully pulls this off, we recommend letting them add Absorb Elements’ bonus damage to their attack — what harm?
+If a player successfully pulls this off, I recommend letting them add Absorb Elements’ bonus damage to their attack — what harm?

 The Shield Master feat happens before Absorb Elements.
 One more super niche rule: if you have the Shield Master feat and are forced to make a Dexterity saving throw, you can take 0 damage instead of half damage.
 If you have Absorb Elements, you’d wait to see whether you pass the save or not.